gjskywalker/DAPO/readme.md

-# DAPO: Design-Aware Learning Framework for Pass Ordering Optimization in High-Level Synthesis
+# DAPO: Design Structure Aware Pass Ordering in High-Level Synthesis with Graph Contrastive and Reinforcement Learning

 DAPO is an open-source framework designed to generate customized optimization pass sequences for general HLS designs.
 DAPO leverages a heterogeneous graph with a contrastive learning method to generate expressive program embeddings.
 This process is implemented in a reinforcement learning framework with the support of an accurate light-weight HLS tool.
 Together, these components enable the creation of a robust inference model